jenhuls/flow-css/README.md

 #### Use latest CSS versions and related technologies when possible

-In the time I draft this document; the latest CSS version is CSS3 and there are two commonly use CSS preprocessors as LESS and SASS.
+The current CSS version is CSS3 and there are two commonly used CSS preprocessors: `LESS` and `SASS`.

 ##### Always `Minify`, `Transpile` the CSS code as needed